-Year to year comparisons tend to be volatile depending on our order book but analysis of the underlying trends in the normalised direct emissions intensity shows a continued intensity reduction in the majority of our activities.
-Figure 3 illustrates the emissions intensity trends split between 'heavy civils' (defined as projects with 500,000 tonnes or more of earthworks activities) and all other 'general civils'.
+Year-to-year comparisons tend to be volatile depending on our order book but analysis of the underlying trends in the normalised direct emissions intensity shows a continued intensity reduction in the majority of our activities.
+Figure 2 illustrates the emissions intensity trends split between 'heavy civils' (defined as projects with 500,000 tonnes or more of earthworks activities) and all other 'general civils'.

-From this we can assume the emissions intensity of significant earthworks projects is approximately four times that of non-earthworks projects and they are therefore an obvious focus for emissions reduction solutions.
+From this, we can assume the emissions intensity of significant earthworks projects is approximately 4x that of 'general civils' projects and they are therefore an obvious focus for emissions reduction solutions.
 The key challenge is the lack of alternative powered plant at the size and scale required to undertake such projects.
 We continue to work closely with plant manufacturers to stimulate innovation in large construction plant.

-In 2021 we are beginning to introduce the HVO (Hydrotreated Vegetable Oil) biofuel into the business which has a 90% carbon reduction and is a direct replacement for gas oil.
+In 2022, we will continue to increase the take up of HVO biofuel into the business and establish more grid and renewable power on our projects.

-5 year average CO2e comparison between 'Heavy' and 'General' civils
+5 year average tCO2e / £M turnover comparison between 'Heavy' and 'General' Civils

-Figure 3 - long term emissions intensity trend split for 'heavy' and 'general' projects 2008 - 2020
+Figure 2: Long term emissions intensity trend split for 'heavy' and 'general' projects 2008-2021